This post may contain affiliate links. Please read our disclosure policy.

-Classic Southern Coleslaw.
-This quick and easy recipe comes together in minutes using only a handful ingredients.
-The cold, tangy flavors are perfect for pairing with some smokey BBQ meats as a side dish or piled on a sandwich.
+This quick and easy Classic Southern Coleslaw recipe comes together in minutes using only a handful of ingredients.
+The cold, tangy flavors are perfect for pairing with smoky BBQ meats as a side dish or piled on a sandwich.

 This classic coleslaw is one of my favorite BBQ side dishes.
-It’s quick and easy to make, it’s crisp, creamy, tangy.
-It pairs perfect with the rich smoked meats.
-It’s great as a Side dish to some smoked brisket, grilled chicken, or pulled pork.
+It’s quick and easy to make, it’s crisp, creamy, and tangy.
+It pairs perfect with the rich smoked meats that Texas BBQ is known for.
+It’s great as a side dish to some smoked brisket, grilled chicken, or pulled pork.

-- Shred the cabbage.
-You can slice your own cabbage, best results come from using a mandolin.
-Or to save time a bagged coleslaw salad of precut cabbage works.
-I prefer getting a Tri-Color coleslaw mix.
-This includes: red cabbage, green cabbage and carrots.
+- Shred the cabbage: You can slice your own cabbage, best results come from using a mandolin.
+Or save time by using a bagged coleslaw salad of precut cabbage.
+I prefer getting a Tri-Color coleslaw mix, which includes red cabbage, green cabbage, and carrots.

-- Drizzle dressing over the cabbage, stir together.
+- Dress the Coleslaw: Drizzle dressing over the cabbage, stir together.

 The dressing for this coleslaw is classic and simple.
 Not too much to where our cabbage will be drowning and soggy.
 And not too little where our cabbage is sad and dry.
 This dressing makes the perfect amount for the amount of cabbage.

-Plus the right balance of creamy from the mayonnaise to the tang of the vinegar and sour cream.
-A hint of sweet thanks to using some sugar, and to brighten it all up, lemon juice.
+The dressing has just the right balance of creamy from the mayonnaise, the tang of the vinegar and sour cream, a hint of sweetness thanks to using some sugar, and lemon juice to brighten it all up.